youngjerald239/Project_1/readme.md

 **ERROR**: Unable to make the figcaptions appear in a row, below the carousel.
 **RESOLUTION**: Created a seperate div id for figcaptions and put them in their own flex wrap.

+**ERROR**: Unable to append project to DOM, The content was not properly posting from imgur

+**RESOLUTION**: switched to cloudinary and updated the google spreadsheet.